zhengjia/sinatra-explained/app/tutorial_3/tutorial_3.md

   end
 ```

 Next is the enable method.
 As we have seen in tutorial 1, it's a class method in Sinatra::Base and is delegated in Sinatra::Delegator.
-It's just a convenient method to the `set` method that sets a array of settings as true.
+It's just a convenient method to the `set` method that sets an array of settings as true.

 ```ruby
   # Same as calling `set :option, true` for each of the given options.